ttntm/ttntm/src/now.md

 ---
 title: What I'm Doing Now
-description: A public reminder of what I’m (supposed to be...) doing now.
+description: A public reminder of what I'm (supposed to be...) doing now.
 layout: page.njk
 ---

-**Last updated:** Sept.
-17th 2023
+**Last updated:** Dec.
+28th 2023

-**Writing**: Thinking about making my current and past Linux setups available on this website.
+**Writing**: Migrating notes to my new personal wiki, also working on a bunch of drafts for articles that should have been 2023 blog posts.

 **Reading**: Dune Messiah

-**Playing**: Armored Core VI, it's really good!
-Also picking up the guitar more often these days, thanks to a new Orange Crush Mini amp I recently got.
+**Playing**: Borderlands 2, Stellaris, Tiny Tina's Wonderlands

-**Drinking**: Oban's 14 year old, enjoying it a lot.
+**Drinking**: Lagavulin 16yo - just wow.

-**Living**: cycling on a new (to me) Merida MTB I bought in late spring; planning to move a small BBQ grill to the balcony to enjoy some kebab; getting better at standup paddleboarding.
+**Living**: Missing cycling season, considering going for ice skating more often.

 <div class="hr shadow mb1"></div>